pearcej/complex/_sources/SmallWorldGraphs/WSGraphs.rst

    Figure 5.2: WS graphs with :math:`n=20`, :math:`k=4`, and :math:`p=0` (left), :math:`p=0.2` (middle), and :math:`p=1` (right).

 To make a **Watts-Strogatz** (**WS**) **graph**, we start with a ring lattice and “rewire” some of the edges.
 In their paper, Watts and Strogatz consider the edges in a particular order and rewire each one with probability :math:`p`.
 If an edge is rewired, they leave the first node unchanged and choose the second node at random.
 They don’t allow self loops or multiple edges; that is, you can’t have a edge from a node to itself, and you can’t have more than one edge between the same two nodes.

-Here is my implementation of this process.
+Here is an implementation of this process.

 ::